bhabna01/Esthetica-Frontend/README.md

 ## Usage
 Once the application is running:

+Once the application is running:

-Explore the Salon: Browse through the services offered at Esthetica, including detailed descriptions and pricing.
+1. Explore the Salon: Browse through the services offered at Esthetica, including detailed descriptions and pricing.

-Book Appointments: Use the integrated booking form to schedule your next salon visit.
+2. Book Appointments: Use the integrated booking form to schedule your next salon visit.

-User Accounts: Manage user information and appointments using MongoDB for CRUD operations.
+3. User Accounts: Sign up or log in using Firebase authentication.
+4. Manage Data: MongoDB is used for CRUD operations to manage salon data, services, and appointments.

-Enjoy Smooth Animations: Experience the application’s elegant animations and transitions powered by AOS and Lottie.
+5. Enjoy Smooth Animations: Experience the application’s elegant animations and transitions powered by AOS and Lottie.

 ## Contributing
 Contributions are welcome!
 If you find a bug or want to add a feature, feel free to open an issue or submit a pull request.